 I owe Yan a personal debt of gratitude.
-When I took over the job of Membership Secretary from her she painstakingly explained the minutiae of what turned out to be a deceptively complex and sometimes delicate task.
+When I took over the job of Trust Membership Secretary from her she painstakingly explained the minutiae of what turned out to be a deceptively complex and sometimes delicate task.
 But, most of all, Yan had a truly engaging character.
 She was often wickedly funny and sociable behind a somewhat stern persona.

 Her cremation takes place later this week when there will be the opportunity to say farewell to one of the longest-serving and highly regarded members of the Graham Greene Berkhamsted fraternity.